 - Vaccinating all the staffs/students (especially freshly recruited) of JIPMER with Hepatitis B vaccine

-- Regular check of Anti HBs antibody titer of all the staffs/students of JIPMER.
+- Regular check of Anti HBs antibody titre of all the staffs/students of JIPMER.

 - Attending all needle stick injured staffs and taking preventive measures- as described above